AI safety: Transparency

 Neural networks have often been described as black boxes, meaning that it is difficult to understand why they make the decisions they do as a result of the massive number of computations they perform.
 This makes it challenging to anticipate failures.
 In 2018, a self-driving car killed a pedestrian after failing to identify them.
 Due to the black box nature of the AI software, the reason for the failure remains unclear.
+It also raises debates in healthcare over whether statistically efficient but opaque models should be used.

-One benefit of transparency is explainability.
+One critical benefit of transparency is explainability.
 It is sometimes a legal requirement to provide an explanation for why a decision was made in order to ensure fairness, for example for automatically filtering job applications or credit score assignment.

 Another benefit is to reveal the cause of failures.
-At the beginning of the 2020 COVID-19 pandemic, researchers used transparency tools to show that medical image classifiers were ‘paying attention’ to irrelevant hospital labels.
+At the beginning of the 2020 COVID-19 pandemic, researchers used transparency tools to show that medical image classifiers were 'paying attention' to irrelevant hospital labels.

 Transparency techniques can also be used to correct errors.
-For example, in the paper “Locating and Editing Factual Associations in GPT,” the authors were able to identify model parameters that influenced how it answered questions about the location of the Eiffel tower.
-They were then able to ‘edit’ this knowledge to make the model respond to questions as if it believed the tower was in Rome instead of France.
+For example, in the paper "Locating and Editing Factual Associations in GPT", the authors were able to identify model parameters that influenced how it answered questions about the location of the Eiffel tower.
+They were then able to 'edit' this knowledge to make the model respond to questions as if it believed the tower was in Rome instead of France.
 Though in this case, the authors induced an error, these methods could potentially be used to efficiently fix them.
 Model editing techniques also exist in computer vision.

 Finally, some have argued that the opaqueness of AI systems is a significant source of risk and better understanding of how they function could prevent high-consequence failures in the future.
-“Inner” interpretability research aims to make ML models less opaque.
+"Inner" interpretability research aims to make ML models less opaque.
 One goal of this research is to identify what the internal neuron activations represent.
-For example, researchers identified a neuron in CLIP that responds to images of people in spider man costumes, sketches of spiderman, and the word ‘spider.’
-It also involves explaining connections between these neurons or ‘circuits’.
+For example, researchers identified a neuron in the CLIP artificial intelligence system that responds to images of people in Spider-Man costumes, sketches of Spider-Man, and the word 'spider'.
+It also involves explaining connections between these neurons or 'circuits'.
 For example, researchers have identified pattern-matching mechanisms in transformer attention that may play a role in how language models learn from their context.
-“Inner interpretability” has been compared to neuroscience.
+"Inner interpretability" has been compared to neuroscience.
 In both cases, the goal is to understand what is going on in an intricate system, though ML researchers have the benefit of being able to take perfect measurements and perform arbitrary ablations.